 Artificial intelligence (AI) is driving digital disruption, with new technology helping redefine many industries.
 Many companies are looking to take advantage of recent advances in AI, which is creating a large demand for skilled professionals around the globe.

-Deakin’s suite of courses in Applied Artificial Intelligence will equip you with specialist knowledge and skills necessary to design and develop advanced solutions using artificial intelligence.
+Deakin’s Master of Applied Artificial Intelligence equips you with the specialist knowledge and skills necessary to design and develop software solutions that harness the latest advances in AI.

-As an artificial intelligence specialist, you will work alongside software engineers, data scientists, application developers and business analysts, applying your specialist knowledge to ensure artificial intelligence is appropriately integrated into software solutions from a technical and human perspective.
+As an AI specialist, you will work alongside software engineers, data scientists, application developers and business analysts, applying your knowledge to ensure AI is appropriately integrated into software solutions from a technical and human perspective.

-As a graduate you will be well-equipped to work on design, development, and operation of software solutions involving artificial intelligence.
+As a graduate you will be well-equipped to work on design, development and operation of AI-driven software solutions.Read More